templarByte/Writeups/THM/Easy/Jupyter_101.md

 > There's no questions, but I detail some use cases of Jupyter and why someone might use it over an IDLE such as PyCharm!

-Not much to do here...
+Not much to do here, just reading...

 ## Task 5 - Understanding how Jupiter Notebooks Run